-Garage doors are essential to keep your cars or other valuable things safe.
-When you try to close the garage door and the remote does not work, that becomes a significant problem.
+A garage door remote is a handy tool that allows you to open and close your garage door with ease.
+Aren’t you thankful for not having to get up and do it manually every time?
+We know that garage doors are essential to keep your cars or other valuable things safe.
+However, when you try to close the garage door, and the remote does not work, that becomes a significant problem.
 The key to fixing the problem is figuring out why the remote is not working.
 Sometimes, you only need a new battery for your remote; other times, you may also have more significant problems.

 Easy Fix: Garage Door Remote Not Working

 Is your garage door remote not working?
 No need to worry, many of the remotes available at Titan Garage Doors Lincoln NE can be programmed to work with garage door openers.
 However, if you still have issues, here are a few things you can try!

 The main reason garage door remote controls stop working is weak or dead batteries.
 Use quality batteries from trusted brands rather than budget options to ensure the batteries are always good and last longer.
 Additionally, even though using rechargeable batteries over time is more economical and environmentally friendly, they only have 1.2 volts compared to 1.5 volts from an alkaline battery.
 In light of this, a remote-controlled device powered by two rechargeable batteries would only receive 2.4 volts while it is intended to operate on 3 volts.
 This power deficit could substantially hamper the effectiveness and range of the remote control unit.

 The electrical current from the batteries is prevented from fully reaching the circuit board within the garage door remote control by worn-out connections inside the battery case.
 So it is ideal if you check it from time to time.
 You can follow these few simple steps: